Who Has The Most? Snow Totals For February 13

-BOSTON (CBS) – Snow fell for much of the day in the eastern part of Massachusetts on Sunday.
+BOSTON (CBS) – Snow fell for much of the day in the eastern part of Massachusetts on Sunday into Monday morning.

-Here are the latest snowfall totals from the National Weather Service, Rob Macedo, the SKYWARN Coordinator for the National Weather Service in Taunton, and WBZ-TV Weather Watchers.
+Here are the latest snowfall totals from the National Weather Service, Rob Macedo, the SKYWARN Coordinator for the National Weather Service in Taunton, and WBZ-TV Weather Watchers.1150 PM: New Bedford, MA: 3.0″

 Abington 6.0